 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-The thing that becomes apparent over and over again when working in mental health, is the unfortunate tendency people have to ignore and deny the meaning of mental health symptoms.
-There is a procrastination for taking an honest look at self, right up until symptoms become so overwhelming and chronic that body and nervous system are in severe disorder… until life is starting to fall apart at the seams, or loved ones are making ultimatums that changes need to be made or connections be lost.
-This is the moment when the phones ring at mental health.
-It is also the time when people end up hospitalized or injured, or both.
+The thing that becomes apparent over and over again when working in mental health is the unfortunate tendency people have to ignore and deny the meaning of mental health symptoms.
+There is procrastination for taking an honest look at self, right up until symptoms become so overwhelming and chronic that body and nervous system are in severe disorder until life is starting to fall apart at the seams, or loved ones are making ultimatums that changes need to be made or connections will be lost.
+When symptoms reach these levels is usually the moment when the phones ring at mental health.
+It is also the time when people end up hospitalized or injured or both.
 It is so sad that mental health can become, or possibly has become, such a low priority in the lives of so many.

 Perhaps there are assumptions that everyone should just “naturally” have it all together and know how to take care of themselves, that parents should just “naturally” know enough to set their children up for independent functioning, and that the systems we live in should just “naturally” have our best interests in mind.
 Perhaps the belief is that adhering to these systems will eventually get us to a place of health and well-being, as long as there is sufficient obedience to the rules set.
 If this were the case, then why would therapists like me be so endlessly busy?
-If things worked out so naturally like that, then people with nothing but good intentions and good hearts wouldn’t find themselves in frequent disarray and distress… frustrated, angry, and looking for things and people to blame.
-Truth seems to be that there is much about the way we live and the way we assume that keeps us unwell, although most always believing all is fine, until…
+If things worked out so naturally like that, then people with nothing but good intentions and good hearts wouldn’t find themselves in constant disarray and distress – frustrated, confused, angry, and looking for things and people to blame.
+The truth seems to be that there is much about the way we live and the way we assume that keeps us unwell, although almost always believing all is okay until it isn’t okay.

 For me, becoming a therapist did not allow for any of the escape hatches (such as denial and avoidance) to be sustained indefinitely.
-When you work and exist around people that can see through the bull… with people that are not in the business of promoting and enabling denial… eventually there comes a time when you start to see what they see.
-Had I continued down the path of giving systems and caregivers the benefit of the doubt; had I assumed there was sufficient learning in my development to function in an independent and sustainable way, I would no doubt have destroyed all that is real and precious to me.
+When you work and exist around people that can see through the bull – with people that are not in the business of promoting and enabling denial – eventually there comes a time when you start to see what they see.
+Had I continued down the path of giving systems and caregivers the benefit of the doubt; had I assumed there was sufficient learning in my development to function independently and sustainably, I would no doubt have destroyed all that is real and precious to me.

 I have no problem being open about this.
 I have no problem owning it, regardless of its origins.
-I believe shame and secrecy is a poor choice and bad example to set.
-I believe hiding and silence just keeps people limited, stunted, and gets them nowhere in getting well.
+I believe shame and secrecy is a poor choice and a bad example to set.
+I believe hiding and silence keep people limited, stunted and gets them nowhere in getting well.
 I DO NOT believe in blaming people, parents, and even systems for what they don’t understand.
 Where a lack of awareness abounds, those that struggle will be dealt with as the surrounding society sees fit, unfortunately very often being punished for having an illness and symptoms.

 At this stage in the life journey, it has become increasingly easy to recognize that unaware people and systems let each other down, despite believing they are not.
 The insidious lack of awareness will find anything to blame other than itself.
-The not knowing, the not caring, the ignorance that so regularly bears its fruit right before our eyes, over and over… when families fall apart, when people make foolish decisions, when people lose all motivation and interest in life, when people get suicidal, when there is violence between people, and when there is abandonment and a focus on punishment to solve problems.
+The not knowing, the not caring, the ignorance that so regularly bears its fruit right before our eyes over and over again.
+It makes its appearance when families fall apart, when people make foolish decisions, when people lose all motivation and interest in life, when people get suicidal, when there is violence between people, and when there are abandonment and a focus on punishment to solve problems.

 I could go on… but realize it would not lend itself to a wise mind and waste valuable energy that could be used for helping others gain the necessary awareness for healing.